 If you use one of the NetVault Backup Compression methods, the VDI Streams/Compression Threads and Number of Parallel NetVault Backup Streams options are enabled.
 The VDI threads perform compression.
 During a backup, each VDI thread or connection accepts data from SQL Server, compresses it, and then writes it to the output device using a NetVault Backup stream.
 Because higher compression levels are more processorintensive, consider making effective use of the number of processors available on the system running the NetVault Backup Client, that is, the system running the SQL Server Instance that you are backing up.
 For example, you might specify a number of VDI threads that is slightly less than the number of processors on your system.
 However, the number of backup streams should not exceed the number of output devices.
 For this reason, you must specify the number of VDI streams (VDI Streams/Compression Threads) and the number of NetVault Backup streams (Number of Parallel NetVault Backup Streams) separately.
-When you access the SQL Server Backup Options tab, the number of VDI streams initially displayed is one less than the number of VDI devices to be used for storing the backup job.
+When you access the SQL Server Backup Options tab, the number of VDI streams initially displayed is one less than the number of processors detected on the NetVault Backup Client.
+The value specified in this field determines the number of VDI devices to be used for storing the backup job.
 In the default setting, all backup job options have one VDI device set to the job, when Use Virtual Device Interface (VDI) is selected.
 You can add additional VDI devices; however, the minimum number of VDI devices is 1, and the maximum number cannot exceed 64.

-(i) IMPORTANT: If you use the SQL Server Backup Compression feature or no compression, the number of VDI devices selected must be equal to or less than the number of available media or tape drives.
+IMPORTANT: If you use the SQL Server Backup Compression feature or no compression, the number of i VDI devices selected must be equal to or less than the number of available media or tape drives.
 For example, if the number of VDI devices selected is 5, a minimum of five media or tape drives must exist.